-Theory of Knowledge is a course centered on the question, "How do we know?"
-Students are taught to investigate knowledge through critical thinking, as well as analysis of 8 Ways of Knowing: language, sense perception, emotion, reason, imagination, faith, intuition and memory.
+Underpinning these is understanding of the 8 Ways of Knowing: language, sense perception, emotion, reason, imagination, faith, intuition and memory.
 By the end of the course, students should be proficient in formulating arguments and analysing knowledge claims.
-The central features of the Theory of Knowledge course are critical analysis questions called Knowledge Issues.
 Students complete 100 hours over the two-year course.
-The course is comprised of 10 units centered on 8 Areas of Knowledge, and the way these articulate with contemporary issues.
-These units are: